 - We don’t collect money for trips/gifts

-Every half term, the parent reps meet with Mrs Courtsley and Dr Mitchell to raise any general issues of concern.
+Every half term, the parent reps meet with Dr Mitchell to raise any general issues of concern.
 Any issues to do with your child, or which are urgent, should be directed to your child's class teacher in the first instance.